 Bumble bee records are the most important pieces of information that we collect.
 All details of an observation and its associated location (species, numbers, etc.) are available to all users registered with Bumble Bee Watch.
 However, only information pertaining to bumble bee observations is available to Bumble Bee Watch users; no personal contact information is ever made public.

-Copyright for all photo vouchers submitted to Bumble Bee Watch remain with the photographer and are covered by Canadian and US Copyright Laws.
-Please contact the individual user/photographer if you wish to use any photograph.
+Copyright for all photo vouchers submitted to Bumble Bee Watch are covered under the Creative Commons License: Attribution + Noncommercial and applicable Canadian and US Copyright Laws.
 If submitting or posting another photographer’s photos to Bumble Bee Watch or elsewhere, you should have permission to do so.
 We will remove photographs if we are informed that appropriate permissions for their use on Bumble Bee Watch have not been obtained or in case of disputes.
 Bumble Bee Watch administrators are not able to manually check the validity of copyright for every posted photograph.

 As a bumble bee observer or collector, you are fully responsible for your own safety and personal insurance in case of injury.
 Bumble Bee Watch shall not be liable for damages or injuries you may incur while collecting and observing bumble bees, whether personally or for the purpose of submission to the Bumble Bee Watch database.
 Please exercise great caution and care in the field when collecting data, including maintaining awareness of your surroundings and of others who are in the field with you.
 Do not collect on private property without full and informed consent of landowners.
 Inclusion of children in bumble bee and collection activities should involve full and appropriate supervision by responsible caregivers.

 Bumble Bee Collecting / Code of Ethics